Fajar-RahmadJaya/KeyTik/README.md

 </div>

-KeyTik comes packed with a wide range of features designed to give you ultimate control over your profiles.
-Here’s a breakdown of everything you can do with KeyTik:

 ### Key Features
-Below is KeyTik key features that make KeyTik different than another automation tool:
 | **No** | **Feature**                                         | **Description** |
 |--------|-----------------------------------------------------|-----------------|
 | 1      | **Multiple Remap/Macro Profile**                  | Not like most of keyboard remapper, KeyTik can handle multiple keyboard remap.
 You don't have to set remap again when you need to use another remap then set it back again after done.
 Just create multiple remap and activate or deactivate it whenever you want. |